DHI Hair Transplant Results month by month (12 Months) 2026

 Hairs at the front might grow faster than those on the mid-scalp and crown areas.

-This is normal due to varying blood flow, with the crown area having the least.
+This is completely normal due to varying blood flow, with the crown area having the least.

-If grafts were placed in the crown area, with its lower blood flow, it might show minimal growth this month.
+If grafts were placed in the crown area, its lower blood flow may result in minimal visible growth during this month.

-Any growth here will likely be just the initial grafts.
+Any growth there will likely be from the first grafts starting to emerge.

-However, the front and mid-sections will significantly progress, with the front leading the way.
+However, the front and mid-scalp sections will show significant progress, with the front area usually leading the way.

 Now, let’s move on to Month 6 and see how much better it gets.